rust-lang/rust/src/doc/rustc-dev-guide/src/implementing_new_features.md

    and then finally feature-gate all the spans in [`rustc_ast_passes::feature_gate::check_crate`].

-5. Add a test to ensure the feature cannot be used without a feature gate, by creating `feature-gate-$feature_name.rs` and `feature-gate-$feature_name.stderr` files under the directory where the other tests for your feature reside.
+1. Add a test to ensure the feature cannot be used without a feature gate, by creating `tests/ui/feature-gates/feature-gate-$feature_name.rs`.
+   You can generate the corresponding `.stderr` file by running `./x.py test tests/ui/feature-gates/ --bless`.

-6. Add a section to the unstable book, in `src/doc/unstable-book/src/language-features/$feature_name.md`.
+1. Add a section to the unstable book, in `src/doc/unstable-book/src/language-features/$feature_name.md`.

-7. Write a lot of tests for the new feature.
+1. Write a lot of tests for the new feature, preferably in `tests/ui/$feature_name/`.
    PRs without tests will not be accepted!

-8. Get your PR reviewed and land it.
+1. Get your PR reviewed and land it.
 You have now successfully implemented a feature in Rust!

 [`GatedSpans`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_session/parse/struct.GatedSpans.html